Lawyerless.app

 FAQ

-What should I include in a consulting contract?+
+What should I include in my consulting contract?+

-A consulting contract should include the scope of work, payment terms, deadlines, and any confidentiality agreements.
-It's also helpful to outline the process for resolving disputes.
+Your consulting contract should clearly outline the scope of work, payment terms, deadlines, and any confidentiality requirements.
+Including these details helps both parties understand their responsibilities and reduces the risk of disputes.

-What happens if I don't fulfill my obligations in the contract?+
+What happens if I breach my consulting contract?+

 Continue exploring legal guides